zilliztech/akcio/src/store/README.md

 - `insert`: data insert, given a list of documents, returns how many data entities inserted
 - `search`: semantic search, given a query in string, returns a list of useful documents

-By default, it uses `Milvus` in Langchain.
+By default, it uses `Milvus` in LangChain.
 You can modify `config.py` to configure it.

 ## ScalarStore